marvinruder/rating-tracker/README.md

 An environment with services for development purposes can quickly be created using the Docker Compose file in the [`dev`](/packages/backend/dev) folder.
 The `scripts` section in the [`package.json`](/package.json) provides helpful commands:

+-   Run `yarn build:wasm` to build the WebAssembly utilities and create the `wasm` package.
+This requires [Rust](https://www.rust-lang.org) and [wasm-pack](https://github.com/rustwasm/wasm-pack) to be installed.
 -   Run `yarn dev:tools` to start NGINX, PostgreSQL, Redis, Selenium and the Signal REST API.
 SSL Certificates and the Redis ACL file must be provided beforehand, and a Signal account must be created before starting the server (see [section Setup steps](#setup-steps) for details).
 The NGINX configuration might require adjustment to your situation.
 -   Run `yarn prisma:migrate:dev` to initialize the PostgreSQL database and generate the Prisma client.
 -   Run `yarn dev:server` to start the backend server as well as the Vite frontend development server.